 Behavioral treatments for crack are mainly based on talk therapy.

-Community Reinforcement – The community reinforcement approach includes vocational, social, familial and recreational reinforcers and is based on a 24-week outpatient model.
+- Community Reinforcement – The community reinforcement approach includes vocational, social, familial and recreational reinforces and is based on a 24-week outpatient model.

 For as long as is recommended.